Pigeon Pose

 What are the best tips for the Pigeon Pose?

-Use props under hip if needed.
+Use a block or cushion under your hip if needed.

-Keep back leg straight.
+Keep the back leg straight with toes pointed.

 What are common Pigeon Pose mistakes to avoid?